yugabyte/yugabyte-db/docs/content/stable/drivers-orms/smart-drivers-ycql.md

 ### Deploy applications

 [YugabyteDB Managed](../../yugabyte-cloud/) clusters automatically use load balancing provided by the cloud provider where the cluster is provisioned.
 The nodes are not directly accessible to the outside world.
-This is in contrast to the desired setup of the YCQL drivers which need direct access to all the nodes in a cluster.
+This is in contrast to the desired setup of YCQL drivers, which need direct access to all the nodes in a cluster.

 The smart driver still works in such a setup but the client applications lose out on some of the benefits of the driver like [partition-aware query routing](#partition-aware-load-balance-policy).
 The default retry policy of the driver too becomes ineffective in this case.

-To take advantage of smart driver load balancing features when connecting to clusters in YugabyteDB Managed, applications using smart drivers must be deployed in a VPC that has been peered with the cluster VPC; VPC peering enables the client application to access all nodes of the cluster.
+To take advantage of the driver's partition-aware load balancing feature when connecting to clusters in YugabyteDB Managed, the applications must be deployed in a VPC that has been peered with the cluster VPC; VPC peering enables the client application to access all nodes of the cluster.
 For information on VPC peering in YugabyteDB Managed, refer to [VPC network](../../yugabyte-cloud/cloud-basics/cloud-vpcs/).

 If VPC peering is not possible, you can attempt to restore the retry capability by increasing the size of the connection pool (default size is 1 in Java driver) and providing a custom retry policy to retry the failed operation on the same node.